tap349/tap349.github.io/_posts/2018-01-02-javascript-flow.md

 ### vim-flow

-NOTE: this plugin is currently removed.
+NOTE: this plugin is currently not used.

-syntastic already performs linting of JS files so linting provided by this plugin (automatic or manual checks - via `FlowMake` command) seems to be superfluous.
+syntastic already performs linting of JS files so linting provided by this plugin (automatic or manual checks - via `FlowMake` command) seems to be excessive.

 still `FlowJumpToDef` and `FlowType` commands might be useful - just make sure to disable automatic checks on save.